Special Post-Mastectomy Issues

 If you're a plus-size woman who's had a bilateral mastectomy, you'll have different issues than slim women.
 Slim women can wear small breast forms and look in proportion.
 Especially with silicone forms, the smaller the form, the lighter the weight.
 So, as a larger woman, you'll face more challenges finding comfortable breast forms that suit your frame.

 If you develop lymphedema, you'll encounter special difficulties.
 Especially if you have truncal lymphedema, you'll need to find breast forms and bras that won't worsen the problem.
 Lymphedema therapists can help you learn to control the lymphedema.
 There is a website, Step Up, Speak Out, which provides resources, support, and advocacy for those with breast-cancer-related lymphedema.
 Also, check out Binney's Story to learn more about lymphedema after mastectomy.

 Everyone heals differently.
 Although you'll probably feel quite good after four weeks, your surgery site will continue healing for several months.
 Subtle changes may continue for a year and beyond.
 You may regain all the feeling in your chest or some numbness may remain.
 Swelling and fluid can linger for quite a while, which will affect how bras fit you and how breast forms feel.
 Regenerating nerves may cause temporary sensitivity.
 You may be uncomfortable having silicone next to your skin or it may not bother you at all.
 If you've had radiation, that may affect how your skin reacts to breast forms and bras.
 It's important to bear in mind that adjusting to life breast-free is a process of trial and error.
 It may take a while to find the right solutions for you.
-The options discussed in the sections on Breast Forms, Bras and Camisoles, Swimsuits, Fashion Ideas, and Going Form-Free are designed to help in this process.
+The options discussed in the sections on Breast Forms, as well as Bras, Camisoles, and Swimsuits and Going Flat are designed to help in this process.